 required to attend the mid-summer luncheon, Research Forum and

 present at a cardiovascular conference.

 Additionally, our medical students receive stipends to conduct summer research in several of our departments and divisions, including:

 Medical students in the Department of Emergency Medicine’s 10-week summer research program collaborate on research with an attending physician, enroll patients for ongoing studies at Erie County Medical Center, train clinically and present their projects to their peers.

 The Department of Family Medicine’s eight-week summer research assistantships pair students with faculty to study such topics as primary care, health services, underserved patient populations, practice transformation and the patient-centered medical home.

 Students reinforce their practical research experience with seminars and poster presentations.
 They may continue working on their research during the school year.

-This in-depth summer research fellowship offers six rising second-year medical students the chance to conduct NIH-funded research at UB or Roswell Park Cancer Institute.
+Often referred to as the T-35 program, this in-depth summer research fellowship offers six rising second-year medical students the chance to conduct NIH-funded research at UB or Roswell Park Cancer Institute.

 As a rising second-year student, you also may choose to conduct summer research outside of UB.
 We have helped identify summer research opportunities for our students at, among other institutions:

 Further information on funding opportunities and programs for medical student summer research can be found on UB Learns in the Opportunities folder.
 Students are also encouraged to visit the OME in November or December of their MS1 year if they wish to discuss research opportunities, as many summer program deadlines are in January and February.